bwagner77/docs-test/function/runtimes-languages.md

 ## Extension Bundles

 Extension bundles are a way to add a pre-defined compatible set of binding extensions to a non-.NET function app.
-Each extension bundle version contains a specific set of binding extensions that are verified to work together.
+Each version of an extension bundle contains a specific set of binding extensions that are verified to work together.

 Starting with version 4.x, the Functions runtime enforces a minimum extension version for all trigger and binding extensions.
 Additional details